collapsed-stacks/startups/questions/5308/i-started-charging-money-on-my-app-flurry-says-2k-download-itunes-says-200.md

 - posted by: [zazaalaza](https://stackexchange.com/users/4672194/zazaalaza) on 2015-08-15
 - score: 1

-<p>Flurry and other analytics platforms don't have full access to the App Store's API (meaning that the App Store does not provide referral tracking for downloads) so they have to determine downloads another way, i.e. when the user clicks on the link on your website that redirects to the download page.</p>
+Flurry and other analytics platforms don't have full access to the App Store's API (meaning that the App Store does not provide referral tracking for downloads) so they have to determine downloads another way, i.e. when the user clicks on the link on your website that redirects to the download page.

-<p>This might be the source of all those extra numbers.
-Maybe they go there and they put the app on their wishlist instead of buying it and this is what registers as a false download in Flurry.</p>
+This might be the source of all those extra numbers.
+Maybe they go there and they put the app on their wishlist instead of buying it and this is what registers as a false download in Flurry.